John Marzka

 John Marzka (born c.
 1968) is an American college football coach.
-He is head football coach for the United States Military Academy Preparatory School, a position he has held since 2023.
+He is the offensive coordinator and quarterbacks coach for Buffalo State University, positions he has held since 2026.
+Before that, he served as the head football coach for the United States Military Academy Preparatory School, a position he held from 2023 to 2025.
 He was the head football coach for Albright College from 2007 to 2021.
 He also coached for Erie Academy, Allegheny, Fordham, Thiel, and Milford Academy.
 He played college football for Allegheny as a center and won the 1990 NCAA Division III Football Championship.

 In 2015, Marzka was inducted into the Allegheny College Hall of Fame.